 ๐

 Pro moves reward pre-bolusing โ insulin before you eat so it's working when carbs hit.
+Insulin takes ~20โ30 min to kick in, so timing matters.

 ๐บAlcohol is sneaky: it can cause a delayed low hours later โ even overnight โ because the liver gets busy clearing alcohol and stops releasing backup sugar.
 Sweet drinks spike first, then drop.

 ๐Fat delays the spike: greasy meals (pizza, fries) digest slowly, so glucose rises later and longer โ the classic "why am I high hours after eating?" effect.
+Watch the graph a few hours after a fatty meal.